 Nearly 600 acres featuring our state’s native plants in a variety of collections.

 More than 60 varieties including hybrid teas, floribundas, grandifloras, English roses, miniatures, tree roses and climbers.

 Sandhills Horticultural Gardens

 27 acres of richly varied gardens on the Sandhills Community College campus.

-An arboretum and fragrance Garden with new and historical native cultivars as well as a large AARS-accredited rose garden with over 800 bushes and 75 varieties.
+An arboretum and fragrance garden with new and historical native cultivars as well as a large AARS-accredited rose garden with more than 800 bushes and 75 varieties.